'Ayouni' London premiere at the London Palestine Film Festival, ICA

-‘Ayouni’, an extraordinary film about the human cost of the disappeared in Syria during the Assad regime, by Director Yasmin Fedda, for which I did the sound design and wrote the score, is coming to London, with a screening at the London Palestine Film Festival on Saturday 22 November (tickets here).
+‘Ayouni’, a film about the human cost of the disappeared in Syria during the Assad regime, by Director Yasmin Fedda, for which I did the sound design and wrote the score, is coming to London, with a screening at the London Palestine Film Festival on Saturday 22 November (tickets here).
 I’d love to see you there - it’s a rare chance to see the film in London.

-Reviews – 'New Beginning' at the Grand Theatre, Luxembourg
+'New Beginning' review at the Grand Theatre, Luxembourg

 “Entering the Grand Théâtre Studio these past few days was like taking a break, opening a parenthesis in space and time.
 It was responding to an invitation to participate in a return to the most distant sources of our universe, to take the time to relive what emerged and developed from nothing.
 An invitation to understand that this has always been our story.
 And to spark an awareness that can only change our view of our threatened, already compromised world, perhaps leading us to finally react and act.”